Best States for FIRE

 3

-Why Tennessee is good for FIRE
+Who Tennessee is usually best for

 Cities to explore in Tennessee